rob-blackbourn/blog/source/_posts/2020-06-11-example-js-dataframe.md

 ### So What is a Series?

 A *Series* is the building block of a *DataFrame*.
-I take a *Series* to be a named vector (array), which will be initialised as follows.
+I take a *Series* to be a named vector (array), which will be initialized as follows.

 ```javascript
 let s1 = new Series('height', [1.82, 1.76, 1.72, 1.89])